CynicalMouse/Integrated-Project-One/README.md

 - WASD/Arrow Keys to move
 - Space to jump
 - E to pick up and put down
+- C to attack
+  - Bit finicky, enemy has 3 hp

 ## New Features
 - Basic Player following camera